brianhouse/open_circuits/guide/interface.md

 # Interface

 By adding buttons, toggles, and knobs to microcontrollers, we can control aspects of the program while it's running, creating interfaces for an instrument.
-In essense, these are no different than sensors.
+In essence, these are no different than sensors.

 We'll work with the following components: